mathyoutw/mathyoutw.github.io/about.md

+---
+layout: single
+title: About
+permalink: /about/
+---

 # About Me

 I am a Data Science student at the University of California, San Diego, interested in industry roles focused on data analysis, experimentation, and decision-making.